The art walk.

 - James Republic (Courtyard by Marriott LB Downtown

 - Dave Van Patten: “Dave Van Patten is a well-known Long Beach Illustrator, Designer, Humorist, and Muralist.
 His work demonstrates visuals ranging from dreamlike absurdism, psychedelic surrealism, childlike storybook simplicity, ethical fables, to disturbingly dark humor.
 Dave also has a few other murals around town.”

 - Felipe Pantone: “Felipe Pantone is an Argentine-Spanish contemporary artist.
 Pantone’s body of work is based in kinetic art, installations, graffiti & design, characterized by “use of bold colors, geometrical patterns, and OP art elements.”
 His combinations recall “bright colored typography, 80s synth-pop music, and SMPTE color bars on the TV.”

 Looking for convenient hotel accommodations for a fun weekend in Long Beach?
-Hotel Current is conveniently located in central Long Beach just minutes away from all the action of downtown and of course the airport.
+Hotel Current is conveniently located in central Long Beach just minutes away from all the action of downtown, the airport, and the Long Beach Art Walk.
 If you’re looking for even more things to do in the LBC, check out our attractions page.
 Book your local stay with Hotel Current today!